pubnub/iOSSimpleChat/README.md

 ### More Information

-For troubleshooting with push, please try [our support article](https://support.pubnub.com/support/discussions/topics/14000006344) or contact us at support@pubnub.com
+For troubleshooting with this app, please contact us at support@pubnub.com

 ## Tasks